Skip to content

 * Random element sampling, for commands like [RANDOMKEY](/commands/randomkey/).

-These are not standard features, so we could not pick an off-the-shelf hash
+These aren't standard features, so we couldn't simply pick an off-the-shelf hash

 table.
 We had to design one ourselves.